Audre Lorde: Essay

 Originally published in Sister Outsider, a collection of essays and speeches, Audre Lorde cautioned against the "institutionalized rejection of difference" in her essay, "Age, Race, Class, and Sex: Women Redefining Difference", fearing that when "we do not develop tools for using human difference as a springboard for creative change within our lives[,] we speak not of human difference, but of human deviance".
 Lorde saw this already happening with the lack of inclusion of literature from women of color in the second-wave feminist discourse.
-Poetry, considered lesser than prose and more common among lower class and working people, was rejected from women's magazine collectives which Lorde claims have robbed "women of each others' energy and creative insight".
+Poetry, considered lesser than prose and more common among lower class and working people, was rejected from women's magazine collectives which Lorde claims have robbed "women of each other's energy and creative insight".
 She found that "the literature of women of Color [was] seldom included in women's literature courses and almost never in other literature courses, nor in women's studies as a whole" and pointed to the "othering" of women of color and women in developing nations as the reason.
 By homogenizing these communities and ignoring their difference, "women of Color become 'other,' the outside whose experiences and tradition is too 'alien' to comprehend", and thus, seemingly unworthy of scholarly attention and differentiated scholarship.
 Lorde expands on this idea of rejecting the other saying that it is a product of our capitalistic society.
 Psychologically, people have been trained to react to discontentment by ignoring it.
 When ignoring a problem does not work, they are forced to either conform or destroy.
 She contends that people have reacted in this matter to differences in sex, race, and gender: ignore, conform, or destroy.
 Instead, she states that differences should be approached with curiosity or understanding.
 Lorde denounces the concept of having to choose a superior and an inferior when comparing two things.
 In the case of people, expression, and identity, she claims that there should be a third option of equality.
 However, Lorde emphasizes in her essay that differences should not be squashed or unacknowledged.
 There is no denying the difference in experience of black women and white women, as shown through example in Lorde's essay, but Lorde fights against the premise that difference is bad.